axelpale/georap/README.md

 - figures out the required database schema version
 - deduces required migration steps, specified under `migration/versions/`
 - updates the database by executing the steps.

+To update the client and server, rebuild and restart:

+    $ npm run build
+    $ npm run start